 Less well known, but one of our favourite books on competitive advantage, is Offensive Marketing* by Hugh Davidson.

 It’s now a bit dated.
 It was written when Sainsbury was the #1 UK grocery retailer ahead of Tesco, for example.
 But the underlying model for a competitive approach to marketing stands the test of time pretty well.
 It centres on the POISE model.

 The POISE model

 Davidson defines 5 factors for competitively successful marketing-led businesses.
-He uses the acronym POISE for these factors.
+He uses the acronym POISE for these.
 Profitable, Offensive, Integrated, Strategic and Execute (excellently).

 There’s a lot of detail about each factor in the book.
-For the purposes of this article, we only summarise the most useful and still applicable points about competitive advantage.
+For this article, we only summarise the most useful points dealing with competitive advantage.

 Whatever your opinion of marketing, its main role is to maximise the value of interactions between a business and its target audience.
 That value is measured by profitability.

 There are 3 main ways to increase profitability :-

 - More customers buy your brand. (which increases your absolute profit).